XJTU-CVLAB-LOWLEVEL/RNN-MBP/README.md

-# RNN-MBP
+# RNN-MBP : Deep Recurrent Neural Network with Multi-scale Bi-directional Propagation for Video Deblurring
 Official repository for "Deep Recurrent Neural Network with Multi-scale Bi-directional Propagation for Video Deblurring".

-# Deep Recurrent Neural Network with Multi-scale Bi-directional Propagation for Video Deblurring
+#### News

-**Paper**:
+- Code will be released soon...